“Are you sure we can’t shave your head?” -Hank McCoy, X-Men: First Class

 - “It’s a fashion statement, the current ‘in’ thing.’

-They stare at me in disbelief when I tell them the reason I shaved off all of my hair.
-Then they refuse to believe my reason and go back to theirs.
+They stare in disbelief when I tell them the reason I shaved off all my hair.
+Then, they refuse to believe my explanation and go back to theirs.

 Why do I shave my head?